FAQ: How do I cite a speech in APA style?

 General Information

-The APA Style page "Transcript of an Audiovisual Work References" provides guidance on how to cite a speech in transcript:
+The APA Style page "Transcript of an Audiovisual Work References This link opens in a new window" provides guidance on how to cite a speech in transcript:

 - Provide the name of the speaker as the author.